expo/expo/docs/pages/tutorial/introduction.md

 ## Up next

-If you're already familiar with Expo, feel free to jump ahead to specific modules you want to learn more about it.
-However, if you're completely new, go to the next step in which you will learn [how to initialize an app with Expo](/tutorial/initialize-app/).
+If you're already familiar with Expo, feel free to jump ahead to specific chapters.
+However, if you'd like to build an entire app, continue to the next step in which you will learn [how to initialize an app with Expo](/tutorial/initialize-app/).